mcnoffsinger/BlackJack/KNOWN_ISSUES.md

 6. Upgrade points don't work sometimes
 7. Player sometimes starts with more than 21 cards.
 8. Other game modes (Russian Blackjack) Don't work
+9. Russian BlackJack Crashes game when you lose.
+10. You can bet at 0 dollars, essentially creating 10 dollars out of thin air.